Fort Worth Wrongful Death Attorney Near You

-Statute of Limitations For Filing a Wrongful Death Action in Texas
+What is the Statute of Limitations For Filing a Wrongful Death Action in Texas?

 Losing someone you love is never easy.
 Losing them unexpectedly – without having the opportunity to say goodbye – might be the worst of all.
-We understand that you’re grappling with a lot of emotions right now.
+Jason Stephens understands that you’re grappling with a lot of emotions right now.
 Taking legal action might seem like too much to do.

 However, a clock began to run the moment your loved one died.
 This clock is called the statute of limitations, and it restricts the amount of time you have to ask for compensation.
 For most wrongful death lawsuits in Texas, the statute of limitations is two years.

 You risk losing out on the money your family needs and deserves if you don’t file a claim on time.
 There are only limited exceptions to the rule.
 Fortunately, you don’t have to do this on your own.
-When you call Stephens Law Firm, PLLC, our team can begin to work on your wrongful death case right away.
-We’ll do the hard work so that you can take the time you need to come to terms with your loss.
-Just give us a quick call or reach out to us online today to set up a time to speak with our team.
+When you call Stephens Law Firm, PLLC, Attorney Jason Stephens can begin to work on your wrongful death case right away.
+He’ll do the hard work so that you can take the time you need to come to terms with your loss.
+Just give him a quick call or reach out online today to set up a time to discuss your case.

 What Damages Can I Get After a Fatal Accident in Fort Worth?